Estimated reading time: 5 minutes

 Net billing allows solar customers to generate electricity for personal use, sell any excess energy to the utility company at wholesale prices, and then purchase power at the retail rate.

-For example, in Arizona, statewide net billing pays solar users a rate of $0.10/kWh in place of the retail rate of $0.15.
+For example, in Arizona, utilities might use net billing to pay solar users a rate of $0.09/kWh in place of the retail rate of $0.12 (depending on the utility company).
 There also isn’t any excess credit rollover like with most states’ net metering policies.

-Although net billing is sometimes categorized as net metering, it is technically different, since excess generation is no longer netted one-to-one against consumption over a billing period.
+Although net billing is sometimes categorized as net metering, it is technically different, since excess generation is not netted one-to-one against consumption over a billing period.

 It is also important to be aware that whether your utility company follows net metering or net billing can also depend on the size of your solar system.
 For example, in New Mexico, the Public Regulation Commission (PNM) offers net metering for systems under 10 kW and net billing for systems 10 kW and larger.